simonvano/Deltares-Climate-Change/README.md

     git commit For commiting (i.e. writing into the database) everything that has been added to the staging area

     git push For uploading the committed stuff to the server

+    git stash For a quick way of getting rid of all your local changes (but still being able to get them back later).
+Use this in case you want to have exactly the files which are online, but are not able to pull for some reason.
+Git stash will put all your local changes aside, which will help you pulling the available files.
+Note that this will get rid of your uncommitted changes, but in case you want them back there is a way to recover them (see https://www.git-scm.com/docs/git-stash)